• Home

 1994 John J. Wright Literary Award, Howard University

-2021 Featured Poet & Speaker, WE RISE 2021: Love Letters in Light, Short Film Documentary, Electric Park Films
+2021 Featured Poet & Speaker, We Rise LA, 2021: Love Letters in Light, Short Film Documentary, Electric Park Films

-2021 Featured Poet, Love Letters in Light, Public Art Project, LA County Library, Los Angeles County Department of Mental Health and WE RISE
+2021 Featured Poet, Love Letters in Light, Public Art Project, LA County Library, Los Angeles County Department of Mental Health and We Rise LA

 2021 Facilitator, Poetry & Visual Art Workshop, International Women’s Writing Guild